What We Do

 - Provide year-round availability of local food to individuals, chefs and institutional buyers.

 - Develop educational programs and demonstration projects that offer community participation and show the connection between food, place and health.

-We are renovating existing buildings to create professionally managed facilities, including commercially licensed processing kitchens and other agricultural infrastructure such as: retail and wholesale sales, a farm market, farm equipment supply and repair, educational programs, gardens, and ecological demonstration projects.
+We have renovated existing buildings to create professionally managed facilities, including commercially licensed processing kitchens and other agricultural infrastructure such as: retail and wholesale sales, a farm market, educational programs, heirloom bulb gardens, and ecological demonstration projects.

 Early activities at the Washtenaw Food Hub site have included restoration of the buildings and grounds, Food Hub open houses, and events for local community organizations, including the Ecology Center’s EcoRide and a People’s Food Coop event featuring Joel Salatin.
 In early 2014 we opened three commercial processing kitchens, two of which are available for hourly or longer term leasing, and the third, which is occupied full time by the Brinery.
 Current primary kitchen business operations at the Washtenaw Food Hub site include headquarters for the Brinery (a local foods business, specializing in naturally fermented local vegetables), Ginger Deli (featuring Vietnamese cuisine distributed in their deli on Liberty St.), Harvest Kitchen (a prepared food CSA dedicated to sourcing local, organic products as much as possible), Raterman Bread (baking sourdough bread made from local ingredients), and other value-added producers sourcing local ingredients.